About the School

 Graduate students enrolled in the School of Public Health have access to many world-class research facilities at the University of Saskatchewan:

-- The Western College of Veterinary Medicine (WCVM) – The WCVM has research expertise in areas such as environmental water safety and quality, food safety and quality, and the epidemiology of animal-borne human disease, such as West Nile virus and cryptosporidium.
+- The Western College of Veterinary Medicine (WCVM) – Research expertise in areas such as environmental water safety and quality, food safety and quality, and the epidemiology of animal-borne human disease, such as West Nile virus and cryptosporidium.
 The WCVM hosts the Canadian centre that monitors and reports on wild animal diseases across Canada, such as chronic wasting disease in deer and elk.

-- Vaccine and Infectious Disease Organization (VIDO) – VIDO is a world leader in research on infectious diseases, with strength and expertise in study of disease pathogenesis and the development of novel vaccines and vaccination technologies.
+- Vaccine and Infectious Disease Organization (VIDO) – A world leader in research on infectious diseases, with strength and expertise in the study of disease pathogenesis and the development of novel vaccines and vaccination technologies.
 VIDO has achieved five world firsts in vaccine developments, has been awarded 80 patents and has more than 30 patents pending.

 - Innovation Place - Adjacent to the University of Saskatchewan, Innovation Place is one of the most successful university-related research parks in North America.
-It is home to many organizations within the research and development community in Saskatchewan, particularly in biotechnology and other applied sciences.
+It is home to many organizations within the research and development community in Saskatchewan.

-- International Vaccine Centre (InterVac) – The University of Saskatchewan has started construction on a $140 million facility which will be one of the largest vaccine research laboratories in North America.
-InterVac will be a biosafety Level 3 containment facility, which will allow research on diseases such as hepatitis C, SARS, HIV, tuberculosis and avian influenza.
+- International Vaccine Centre (InterVac) – One of the largest vaccine research laboratories in North America.
+A biosafety Level 3 containment facility, which will allow research on diseases such as hepatitis C, SARS, HIV, tuberculosis and avian influenza.